 Access rights were an important development in the mainframe computer era.
 Access rights started by preventing you writing to a magnetic tape, and improved to reserving the type of access rights you had.
 But if you had read access you could make a copy of the file.
 So access rights did not go very far to prevent document sharing.

 So to prevent document sharing you need to do something extra.
-DRM document rights have to be something different from document access rights.
+DRM controls have to be something different from document access rights.

-DRM document rights combine access rights, document encryption and document rights, together with additional controls that work to prevent document sharing or reduce the desire of users to allow document sharing for documents they are linked to.
+Document DRM combines encryption, DRM and licensing controls, together with additional OS controls (such as preventing screen grabbing) that work to prevent document sharing or reduce the desire of users to allow document sharing for documents they are linked to.
 Personalising document rights with watermarking on viewed or printed images encourages users to avoid document sharing for photographed or printed material.
 Restricting the number of times documents can be printed or seen is an improvement over access rights, because it is not an all or nothing control.
-Document rights are absolute, but DRM document rights can be variable, granular and changeable to suit the rights a publisher wishes to grant.
+Document rights are absolute, but DRM controls can be variable, granular and changeable to suit the rights a publisher wishes to grant.

 The introduction of ‘the cloud’ as part of the Internet of things is a recent re-invention of developments by companies such as Tymshare in the 1970’s who introduced networked file and system sharing in an environment that would later be called collaboration.

 Locklizard support the cloud access approach to secure PDF documents by providing web based access using the normal browser interface – Safeguard Web Viewer – so it no longer matters where the user is or the device that they are using.
 So publishers are able to extend accessibility to their users by publishing their documents to the web and users viewing them via a browser rather than users installing a Viewer on their device.